codescalers/kubecloud/backend/README.md

 make update-postman-collection
 ```

-This command automatically converts the latest `swagger.yaml` into an updated Postman collection file under the `postman` directory.
+This will automatically convert the latest `docs/swagger/swagger.yaml` into an updated Postman collection at `docs/postman/myceliumcloud_collection.json`.